 This means that your capital is at risk in the event the broker runs into financial difficulties.
 It is also important to note that a number of domestic financial institutions, including that of First National Bank, have already come forward and stated that they will no longer deal with cryptocurrency exchanges.

 What this means for you as a South African is that you will find it difficult to deposit and withdraw funds with a debit/credit card or bank account.
-The good news is that there are lots of overseas Bitcoin brokers, such as eToro, that accept South African traders.
+The good news is that there are lots of overseas Bitcoin brokers that accept South African traders.
 Best of all, some of these brokers hold tier-one regulatory licenses.

 This includes the likes of the FCA in the UK, which regulates everything from UK stock brokers to the best trading apps in the UK.
 Another respected regulator is ASIC of Australia, while Cyprus’ CySEC is also highly regarded.

 These governing bodies enable you to trade Bitcoin in a safe and secure environment.
 This is because regulated brokers are required to store client funds in segregated bank accounts, and all traders are required to identify themselves.
 Furthermore, using a regulated cryptocurrency broker to trade Bitcoin means that you can deposit and withdraw funds with a local payment method.